Marsaskala

-Marsaskala, also known as Wied il-Għajn or Marsascala is a seaside town in the Southern Region of Malta.
+Marsaskala, also known as Wied il-Għajn or Marsascala and abbreviated as M'Skala or M'Scala is a seaside town in the Southern Region of Malta.

 Originally a fishing village, it has grown into a tourist destination and a permanent hometown for an ever-growing population.

 The parish church, built in 1953, is dedicated to Saint Anne and Marsaskala's feast is celebrated at the end of July.

 Name and etymology

-The name of the town is also written as Marsascala in old ortography, and often abbreviated as M'Skala.
+The name of the town is also written as Marsascala in old orthography, and often abbreviated as M'Skala.

 It is a composite name derived from Arabic.
-Marsa is the common word for harbour (also found in Marsa, Marsaxlokk, Marsamxett).
+Marsa (Arabic مرسى) is the common word for harbour (also found in Marsa, Marsaxlokk, Marsamxett).
 Skala is of harder interpretation, most likely derived from Sqalli (Sicilian), with reference to a community of fishermen from the island, perhaps due to frequent Sicilian maritime activity.

 Marsaskala is also known as Wied il-Għajn by the Maltese, as the bay and the old small village are flanked by two valleys, through which a spring of fresh water used to flow down into the innermost bay.
 Wied means valley and Għajn (pronounced ayn) refers to the spring of fresh water.
-Literally, Wied il-Għajn means Valley of the Spring.
+Literally, Wied il-Għajn (ِArabic: واد العين) means Valley of the Spring.